Building Your API in Mindbricks

 "__authOptions.doc": "Defines core authentication and authorization settings for a Business API.
 These settings cover session validation, role and ownership checks, and access scope (e.g., tenant vs. SaaS-level).
 While these options are sufficient for most use cases, more fine-grained access control—such as conditional permissions or contextual ownership—should be implemented using explicit access control actions (e.g., `PermissionCheckAction`, `MembershipCheckAction`, `ObjectPermissionCheckAction`).",

 "__redisParameters.doc": "An array of parameters fetched from Redis based on dynamically computed keys.
-Defined using `RedisApiParameter` and written to the context as `this.<name>`, just like custom parameters.",
+Defined using `RedisApiParameter` and written to the context as `this.<name>`, just like request parameters.",

 "__restSettings.doc": "Defines HTTP REST controller settings such as method and route path.
 Automatically generated using naming conventions but can be customized for fine-grained REST control.",